 Learning support for English as an additional language

 Lessons in English as an Additional Language (EAL) are available in school for all overseas entrants whose first language is not English.
 The number of lessons required per week will vary depending on each student’s ability which will be assessed on arrival at school.
 This is taught by Mrs Chenery and her team of specialists.
 Lessons are charged as extras on the end of term bill.

 The EAL specialist teachers also provide preparatory support for IELTS examinations for our sixth form students.

 For those who would like some pre-sessional language training, Pocklington School has a partnership with Etherton Education – an accredited language tuition provider which can provide any level of preparatory English support that might be needed by incoming overseas students prior to joining the school.

 Integration of overseas boarders

-All our boarders live in one of four boarding houses on our rural campus: Dolman House (boys aged 7 – 15), Orchard (girls aged 7 – 14), Fenwick-Smith (boys aged 16 – 18) and Faircote (girls aged 15-18).
+All our boarders live in one of four boarding houses on our rural campus: Dolman House (boys Years 5-9)), Orchard (girls Years 5-10), Fenwick-Smith (boys Years 10-13) and Faircote (girls Years 11-13).
 A wide range of meals which include curries, vegetarian, and other international dishes, are served in a central dining hall on the school campus which is shared by all day and boarding pupils and all staff.

 The schools also operate a large number of clubs and societies including a specialist after school programme for boarders so there are plenty of opportunities to join in and make friends not only in your boarding house but with day students who live in the local community.